-Based on current understanding and knowledge, it is not possible to reduce agricultural greenhouse gas emissions to zero due to the natural biological and chemical processes inherent in crop and livestock production.
-Emissions can be reduced through a wide range of site-specific farm practices, for instance reduced tillage, innovation such as the adoption of precision farming, changes to the management of wastes and manures, and measures to improve the fuel efficiency of farm machinery.
-However, not all measures are appropriate for all crops and soil types, and the measures needed to reduce greenhouse gas emissions must not impact on the ability to continue to produce food, fuel and fibre, otherwise the emissions for these activities are simply exported elsewhere.
+Based on current understanding and knowledge, it is not possible to reduce agricultural greenhouse gas emissions to zero, due to the natural biological and chemical processes inherent in crop and livestock production.
+Nevertheless, emissions can be reduced through a wide range of site-specific farm practices, for instance through maintenance of existing carbon stores in soils, increasing carbon storage and sequestration through woodland creation, adopting low carbon farming practices and providing land for renewable energy such as solar and wind.
+However, the measures needed to reduce greenhouse gas emissions must not impact on the ability to continue to produce food, fuel and fibre, otherwise the emissions for these activities may simply be exported elsewhere.